KQM-git/TCL/docs/evidence/characters/electro/kujou-sara.md

 * Titanbreaker targets closest enemy, then Stormcluster moves outward in a plus-shape with one branch directed at Sara’s location at time of cast. - [Wishiwashi#2548](https://imgur.com/a/313LEY4)
 * Both Titanbreaker and Stormcluster damage is snapshot on Burst cast. - [Nass008#8577](https://imgur.com/skAgh1K)
-* Sara's energy drain after burst cast occurs very late into her animation, meaning she can't be pre-funneled - Nass008#8577
+* Sara's Energy drain after Burst cast occurs very late into her animation, meaning she can't be pre-funneled - Nass008#8577
   * [Keqing EE > Sara Q](https://imgur.com/oKrraKw)
   * [Beidou E > Sara Q](https://imgur.com/m72aQzM)
 * Sara's Burst does not benefit from its own attack buff - Veggie#0581